8.2.3

 • The 2010-2015 coalition government introduced elected mayors in many cities across England.

-• The new position of police commissioners was introduced with commissioners having responsibility for policing quality across England and Wales.
+• The new position of Police and Crime Commissioners was introduced, with commissioners having responsibility for policing quality across England and Wales.

 • Police commissioners have been elected using a supplementary vote system.